 San Diego is home to some incredible natural wonders!

-From the rocky Pacific coastline to the largest state park in California, this Southern California city has something for everyone.
+From the rocky Pacific coastline to the largest state park in California, San Diego is the perfect place for day trips.

 If you’re looking for a breathtaking and diverse array of natural attractions, San Diego is the place to be!

-Here are 10 of San Diego’s top natural wonders—a bucket list of sensational sights sure to impress!
+Here are San Diego’s top 11 natural wonders—a bucket list of sensational sights sure to impress!

 Potato Chip Rock is a famous natural landmark near San Diego, California.